 \paragraph*{Contribution.} From the methodological side our work is close to \cite{GuoWu}.
 As in the latter, we follow a \emph{direct analytical method} based on viscosity solutions and we do not employ a \emph{guess-and-verify} approach(\footnote{See, e.g., \cite{BSZ,CoRi, K, JZ, MO} and, in a much more general context of jump-diffusion, \cite[Ch.\,6]{OS} for the guess-and-verify approach.}).
 Indeed, we directly provide \emph{necessary optimality conditions} that, by uniqueness, fully characterize the solution.
 In particular, we do not postulate the smooth-fit principle, as it is usually done in the guess-and-verify approach, but we prove it directly(\footnote{The smooth-fit principle has also been established, when the diffusion is assumed to be transient, by techniques based on excessive function (see \cite{ST})}.).
 To the best of our knowledge a rigorous analytical treatment as ours of the specific problem treated in this paper seems to be still missing in the literature.
 It is important to notice that our analysis yields a a complete and implementable characterization of the optimal control policy through the identification of the continuation and action regions.
 Since the aforementioned techniques based on excessive mappings seems to be perfectly employable to our problem (even under weaker assumption), it is worth to point out that our contribution is \emph{methodological}.
-As it is well known, the (implementable) characterization of the optimal control in stochastic impulse control problems is a challenging task in dimension larger than one (to this regard we mention \cite{Sulem} for the study of a two dimensional problem in a deterministic framework).
+As it is well known, the (implementable) characterization of the optimal control in stochastic impulse control problems is a challenging task in dimension larger than one.